 That’s what allowing your students to share their uninhibited stories in your fundraising campaigns will do.
 When done right, your campaign will leave potential donors with feelings of hope, inspiration, and awe.

-Donors will remember the story of the graduate student working to reverse climate change and save the polar bears in her province.
+Donors will remember the story of the graduate student working to reverse climate change and save the polar bears in her state or province.
 They’ll remember the earthquake survivor-turned doctoral student researching how to prevent future catastrophes through civil engineering.

 They will remember.
 And they will be more compelled to give.